Discord Bot

 - If answer found: Shows AI response with option to create ticket anyway

-- If no answer: Proceeds directly to ticket creation
+- If no answer: Proceeds to ticket creation

 Benefits: